Ladytron: Velocifero (2007–2009)

 Ladytron were dropped by Island Records and signed to Nettwerk in late 2007.

 Between 2007 and 2008, the band recorded the follow-up to Witching Hour at Studio de la Grande Armée in Paris with help from Alessandro Cortini (Modwheelmood, Nine Inch Nails, SONOIO) and Vicarious Bliss (Justice, DJ Mehdi).
 On 2 June 2008, Ladytron released their fourth album Velocifero on Nettwerk.
 The band stated that "velocifero" literally means "bringer of speed" and is also the name of a classic retro styled scooter.
 The album spawned three singles: "Ghosts", "Runaway" and "Tomorrow".

 In mid 2008, the group composed three exclusive tracks performed in Simlish for The Sims 3 game soundtrack: "Rockfalls & Estuaries", "She Stepped Out of the Car" and "Young Etruscians".
 Ladytron sang a song titled "Use Your Mind" on Nickelodeon's Yo Gabba Gabba!.

 On 6 April 2009, Nettwerk issued the remix compilation Velocifero (Remixed & Rare).

 In 2009, Ladytron toured North America with The Faint, and performed two special shows with Brian Eno at the Sydney Opera House.
-In the same year they announced that they will be the opening act for Depeche Mode on few concerts in Eastern Europe, but these concerts were cancelled due to Dave Gahan's illness.
+In the same year they announced that they would be the opening act for Depeche Mode on a few concerts in Eastern Europe, but these concerts were cancelled due to Dave Gahan's illness.

-Also in 2009 Ladytron self-released their first live album Live at London Astoria 16.07.08 and co-wrote and produced a few songs for Christina Aguilera.
-The songs "Bird of Prey" and "Little Dreamer" were released a bonus tracks on the deluxe edition of her 2010 album Bionic.
+Also in 2009 Ladytron self-released their first live album Live at London Astoria 16.07.08, and co-wrote and produced a few songs for Christina Aguilera.
+The songs "Birds of Prey" and "Little Dreamer" were released as bonus tracks on the deluxe edition of her 2010 album Bionic, and "Birds of Prey" was later named as one of the "Best Deep Cuts by 21st Century Pop Stars" by the Billboard magazine.